Spigariello Broccoli Seeds - (Brassica Oleracea)

 - Heirloom, Non-Hybrid, Non-GMO seeds

 The stalks may be eaten like asparagus.
-In Italy it is usually cooked with garlic, olive oil and white wine.
+In Italy, it is usually cooked with garlic, olive oil and white wine.
 Broccoli can be eaten fresh or cooked.
+Used traditionally on pizza in Naples with olives and chili in pasta dishes, or just boiled or sautéed and served as a side dish.

 From the soil to the seed to the food you eat - we'll help you grow your best garden!